elasticio/api-docs/source/includes/_contracts.md

 }
 ```

-This endpoint allows to invite a user to Contract.
+This endpoint allows inviting a user to Contract.

 ### HTTP Request